intershop/devenv-4-iom/doc/01_first_steps.md

     # PATH_TO_DEVENV_CLI has to be replaced by the real value.
     export PATH="${PATH_TO_DEVENV_CLI}:$PATH"

-    # make sure, there is no property file, defining global project
+    # make sure, there is no existing property file
-    # properties
     mv -nv devenv.project.properties devenv.project.properties.bak
+    mv -nv devenv.user.properties devenv.user.properties.bak

     # create configuration file, filled with default values
-    devenv-cli.sh get config > devenv.user.properties
+    devenv-cli.sh get config > devenv.project.properties
-    2021-12-16T14:05:24Z WARN
-      get-config: no configuration given, using default values instead.

-There are some values in `devenv.user.properties` that have to be set afterwards.
+There are some values in `devenv.project.properties` that have to be set afterwards.

 * `ID`.
 Every developer instance of IOM, hence every configuration file, needs to have a unique value for ID.
 Once you have set the `ID` and started the according IOM, you must not change it anymore.
 Otherwise you will loose the ability to access/control the resources associated with the IOM installation.
 * `IMAGE_PULL_POLICY`.
 The value of this property has to be set to `IfNotPresent`.
 This makes it easier to get through the _first steps_ example.
-The _operations_ part of the documentation shows a more sustainable approach to [access a private Docker registry(03_operations.md#private_docker_registry)].
+The _operations_ part of the documentation shows a more sustainable approach to [access a private Docker registry](03_operations.md#private_docker_registry).
 * `IOM_IMAGE`.
 You need to define the IOM image, that has to be used for the _first steps_ example.
 If you use IOM version 4.0.0.0, then the according image name is `docker.intershop.de/intershophub/iom:4.0.0.0`.
 The `IOM_IMAGE` property is one of the most important settings, since it defines what will be executed by _devenv-4-iom_.
 By defining the image, you can control that a specific project, a standard IOM product without any customizations or an image of the IOM project you have created locally will run in your development environment.

 Now set the new values for `ID`, `IMAGE_PULL_POLICY` and `IOM_IMAGE`.
 Please take care, to NOT add any whitespaces around the '='!

-    # set ID, IMAGE_PULL_POLICY and IOM_IMAGE in devenv.user.properties
+    # set ID, IMAGE_PULL_POLICY and IOM_IMAGE in devenv.project.properties
-    vi devenv.user.properties
+    vi devenv.project.properties

 The other values of the new configuration file are filled with default settings defined by _devenv-4-iom_.
 It is not necessary to change any of these settings for the _first steps_ example.

 The Docker registry, we selected for our example, requires a login.
 Hence you have to log in to the registry.
 Additionally you need to download the images, in order to make them accessible for _devenv-4-iom_.

-Open the newly created config-file `devenv.user.properties` and copy the values of the `*_IMAGE` properties and use them to pull the Docker images manually, just as shown in the box below.
+Open the newly created config-file `devenv.project.properties` and use the values of the `*_IMAGE` properties to pull the Docker images manually, just as shown in the box below.

     # login into Docker registry
     # you need to have valid credentials for docker.intershop.de